oxford-arc/bench-cp2k-cpu/README.md

          200.816
 ```

 **Clarification** - the Archer repository warns that this benchmark should be run on 128 nodes or otherwise it will run out of memory.
-This is true for the HFX part of the benchmark which is for a much larger system than we are procuring for the Grace procurement.
+This is true for the HFX part of the benchmark.
 For the procurement it is sufficient to run the first (setup) part of the benchmark (input_bulk_B88_3.inp).

 We currently have CP2K version 4.1, 6.1 and 7.1 deployed in ARC.
 It is up to the vendor which version they use.